-Programmer Tasks
+1.4 Programmer Tasks

-In steps 1 through 3 of the figure "Queued Service Invocation" on page 1-2, a client enqueues a message to the SERVICE1 queue in the APP queue space using tpenqueue(3c).
-Optionally, the name of a reply queue and a failure queue can be included in the call to tpenqueue().
-In the example they are the queues CLIENT_REPLY1 and FAILURE_Q.
+Following the instructions in steps 1 to 3 of the figure Queued Service Invocation, a client enqueues a message to the SERVICE1 queue in the APP queue space using tpenqueue(3c).
+An optional reply queue and failure queue can also be specified in the call to tpenqueue ().
+The example illustrates the queues CLIENT_REPLY1 and FAILURE_Q.
 The client can specify a correlation identifier value to accompany the message.
-This value is persistent across queues so that any reply or failure message associated with the queued message can be identified when it is read from the reply or failure queue.
+The value is persistent across queues so that it can be used to identify any reply or failure messages associated with a queued message.
+It is read from the reply or failure queue during this process.

-The client can use the default queue ordering (for example, a time after which the message should be made available for dequeuing), or can specify an override of the default queue ordering (asking, for example, that this message be put at the top of the queue or ahead of another message on the queue). tpenqueue() sends the message to the TMQUEUE server, the message is queued, and an acknowledgment (step 3) is sent to the client; the acknowledgment is not seen directly by the client but can be assumed when the client gets a successful return.
+There are two types of queue ordering available to the client: standard queue ordering (for example, a time after which a message should be available for dequeuing), or override the default queue ordering (requesting, for example, that this message be placed at the top or ahead of another message)).tpenqueue() sends the message to the TMQUEUE server, queues the message, and sends an acknowledgment (step 3) to the client; the acknowledgment is not visible to the client, however it can be assumed when the client receives a successful response.
 (A failure return includes information about the nature of the failure.)

 A message identifier assigned by the queue manager is returned to the application.
 The identifier can be used to dequeue a specific message.
-It can also be used in another tpenqueue() to identify a message already on the queue that the subsequent message should be enqueued ahead of.
+In addition to this, tpenqueue() can also be used to identify a message already enqueued ahead of a subsequent message.